Haakon VII: Marriage

-On 22 July 1896, in the Private Chapel of Buckingham Palace, Prince Carl married his first cousin Princess Maud of Wales.
-Princess Maud was the youngest daughter of the Prince of Wales, the future King Edward VII of the United Kingdom, and his wife, Princess Alexandra of Denmark, eldest daughter of King Christian IX and Queen Louise.
-The wedding was attended by the bride's grandmother, the 77-year-old Queen Victoria.
+On 28 October 1895, at the age of 23, Carl was engaged to his first cousin Princess Maud of Wales.
+Princess Maud was the youngest daughter of the Prince and Princess of Wales (later King Edward VII and Queen Alexandra of the United Kingdom).
+The Princess of Wales was Carl's aunt, being the eldest daughter of King Christian IX and Queen Louise.
+The wedding was celebrated on 22 July 1896, in the Private Chapel of Buckingham Palace, and was attended by the bride's grandmother, the 77-year-old Queen Victoria.

-After the wedding, the couple settled in Copenhagen, where Prince Carl continued his career as a naval officer.
-The bride's father gave them Appleton House on the Sandringham Estate as a country residence for his daughter's frequent visits to England.
+After the wedding, the couple settled in Copenhagen, where Carl continued his career as a naval officer.
+They took up residence in the Bernstorff Mansion, an 18th-century Rococo style townhouse owned by their mutual uncle King George I of Greece, situated in Bredgade immediately adjacent to the Amalienborg Palace complex.
+Furthermore, the bride's father gave them Appleton House on the Sandringham Estate as a country residence for his daughter's frequent visits to England.
 It was there that the couple's only child, Prince Alexander, the future Crown Prince Olav (and eventually King Olav V of Norway), was born on 2 July 1903.